BhumikaMatharu/Data-Stream-Analytics/README.md

 3. Install Faust by running pip install -U faust in command prompt. pip install -U faust. https://faust.readthedocs.io/en/latest/userguide/installation.html

-4.Install Mongo DB and Mongo DB drivers
+4. Install Mongo DB and Mongo DB drivers
-(a)Run pip install pymongo in command prompt to get pymongo Python MongoDB driver (b)Run python -m pip install motor in command prompt to get Motor MongoDB driver (https://motor.readthedocs.io/en/stable/) (c)Go to https://www.mongodb.com/try/download/community and download the current MongoDB community server.
+   (a) Run pip install pymongo in command prompt to get pymongo Python MongoDB driver (b) Run python -m pip install motor in command prompt to get Motor MongoDB driver (https://motor.readthedocs.io/en/stable/)
+   (c) Go to https://www.mongodb.com/try/download/community and download the current MongoDB community server.
 Keep the default settings and install.
-(d)Add C:\Program Files\MongoDB\Server\3.4\bin into environment variables, so that we can run mongod.exe from anywhere in the system.
+   (d) Add C:\Program Files\MongoDB\Server\3.4\bin into environment variables, so that we can run mongod.exe from anywhere in the system.

+5. Add the data into input_data.txt file in the format of device_id: 1, value: 1, timestamp: 1611741600.
+There is a test .txt file given for reference.

-5. Open a command prompt and run mongod to start MongoDB
+6. Open a command prompt and run mongod to start MongoDB

-4. Run the start.bat file.
+7. Run the start.bat file.
 It will start the Zookeeper and Kafka Server.
 It will also create a Kafka Topic and run main.py to initiate the Kafka Producer to produce data to the topic.

-5. Open a command prompt, make sure that you are in the same directory as process_faust.py.
+8. Open a command prompt, make sure that you are in the same directory as process_faust.py.
 Enter faust -A process_faust worker -l info into the command prompt.
 This will start a worker agent for the Faust App.

-6. Once the processing is done, you can execute Db_data.py to get the data stored in MongoDB
+9. Once the processing is done, you can execute Db_data.py to get the data stored in MongoDB

+10. It is suggested to install everything in the same directory to run these commands with ease.
+If you are changing the directories, make sure to either modify the start.bat accordingly or run the Zookeeper and Kafka server individually.